-Mine site Sum Description Arcata \$ 420,000 Lack of a spill contingency system around a tails pipeline that was no longer in use.
+a tails pipeline that was no longer in use.
 Pallancata \$172,000 Minor deviations from the approved location of mine components within the approved project footprint.
+Also, minor non-compliance with some environmental monitoring protocols and minor exceedance of one water quality Mine site Sum Description location of mine components within the approved project footprint.
 Also, minor non-compliance with some environmental monitoring protocols and minor exceedance of one water quality parameter (which was reflected in our ECC Score for 2020).
-Selene \$ 135,000 Inconsistencies in mine closure technical specifications and minor deviations from the approved location of mine components within the approved project footprint.
+Selene \$135,000 Inconsistencies in mine closure technical specifications and minor deviations from the approved location of mine components within the approved project Arcata \$ 420,000 Lack of a spill contingency system around a tails pipeline that was no longer in use. specifications and minor deviations from the approved location of mine components within the approved project Pallancata \$ 172,000 location of mine components within the approved project footprint.
+Also, minor non-compliance with some environmental monitoring protocols and minor exceedance of one water quality parameter (which was reflected in our ECO Selene \$ 135,000 specifications and minor deviations from the approved location of mine components within the approved project

-(11) Air emissions include emissions from NOx, SOx, VOC, mercury, particulate matter, and ozone depleting substances.
+(12) Air emissions include emissions from NOx, SOx, VOC, mercury, particulate matter, and ozone depleting substances.

-PROTECTING THE ENVIRONMENT CONTINUED Management of waste & tailings
+Management of waste & tailings